tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 Brethanol bromoethane

-Nucleophilic attack of Br− and leaving of H O2 takes place simultaneously.
+Nucleophilic attack of Br− and leaving of H O2 takes place simultaneously. -->

-XII U11-Hydroxy compounds.indd 113 2/19/2020 5:12:57 PM

 www.tntextbooks.in